Max Abramson: 2020 presidential campaign

 Following the 2018 election, Abramson announced his return to the Libertarian Party to campaign for the 2020 Libertarian presidential nomination.

 Abramson officially announced his campaign for president under the Libertarian banner on June 30, 2019, two days after again leaving the Republican Party, and becoming an independent.
 During his campaign, Abramson was the only incumbent elected official running for the Libertarian nomination, however, he never actually joined the Libertarian Party.
 He stated that his primary campaign platform was to bring troops home and cut the national debt.
 Moreover, the goal of Abramson's campaign was not "necessarily" to win the presidency, but to elect as many Libertarians to legislature seats as possible.
 Abramson quit the Libertarian Primary on March 3, 2020, subsequently ending his bid for the Libertarian presidential nomination.

 On June 8, Abramson asked the Veterans Party of America for their presidential nomination, but they did not hold a national convention for 2020.
 He also later announced a run for the nomination of the Reform Party.
 Abramson attempted to organize a merger between the two parties, which was negatively reacted to by Reform Party leadership.
 Abramson finished a distant second to Rocky De La Fuente at the Reform Party Convention on June 20.
 On August 22, Abramson announced on Twitter that The Veteran's Party of America decided not to hold a convention or run a candidate for the 2020 presidential election, effectively ending his 2020 presidential run.
-He decided to run as a Republican for the New Hampshire House of Representatives from District 37 of Rockingham County.
+After briefly joining the Democratic Party, he decided to run as a Republican for the New Hampshire House of Representatives from District 37 of Rockingham County.

 Legal issues

 On December 19, 2010, Abramson was arrested after firing a gun into his backyard to breakup a fight.
 Abramson raised a claim of self defense and claimed he did this to prevent someone from getting stabbed in a fight happening inside his home.
 At the time, Abramson was a member of the Seabrook Planning Board and Budget Committee.
 In March 2012, he was convicted of felony reckless conduct for the incident.
 He was found guilty of one felony charge of reckless conduct and sentenced to one years' suspended sentence, 262 hours of community service.
-He resigned from the Planning Board on July 17, 2012.

 Years later in 2015, as an elected assemblyman the charges surfaced and he was removed from the House Criminal Justice Committee by Speaker Shawn Jasper.